How to Check your Schedule for School? – Find Classes for Next Year

 The class schedule lists the dates of lectures and exercises for most subjects.
 Some have several groups for some teaching forms, typically solved within the subject.
 Many cases have additional electronic support platforms and additional information.
 Some of that is listed in a separate document; for others, information is obtained from teacher lectures.

-How do you see your next year’s classes?
+How do you see your classes next year?

 To see the following year’s classes, log into the student website portal and see the list of subjects and teachers.
 Additionally, you can talk with other students, counselors, and professors and get all the necessary information.